OutSystems/docs-support/src/enterprise/maintenance/moving-os-infra-newactiv.md

         * For OutSystems 10, install [ActivationCodeCheck](../licensing/ipp/files/ActivationCodeCheck-O10.oap)

-    b.
-Open the application and log in with your IT user.
+    1. Open the application and log in with your IT user.

-    c.
-If you see a message saying "IP protected modules present in the factory.
+    1. If you see a message saying "IP protected modules present in the factory.
 Are you executing a license change?", click **Start Wizard**.
 If this message isn't displayed, continue with step.
 4.

 1. For all environments, register and obtain the license file for Activation Code BBB from the [Licensing Portal](https://www.outsystems.com/licensing):

-    a.
-Go to [Licensing Portal](https://www.outsystems.com/licensing) and enter your new Activation Code BBB.
+    1. Go to [Licensing Portal](https://www.outsystems.com/licensing) and enter your new Activation Code BBB.

-    b.
-Register the serial number of the environment you’re currently working with and obtain the license file.
+    1. Register the serial number of the environment you’re currently working with and obtain the license file.

-    c.
-In Service Center for the relevant environment, navigate to **Administration** > **Licensing**, and choose **Upload New License**.
+    1. In Service Center for the relevant environment, navigate to **Administration** > **Licensing**, and choose **Upload New License**.
 Upload the license file that you requested.

-    d.
-Still on the licensing page, filter for the feature "Intellectual Property".
+    1. Still on the licensing page, filter for the feature "Intellectual Property".

     ![Check Intellectual Property feature in Service Center](images/change-ac-ipp-sc.png)